 What Dina’s doing now

-Random things and current miscellany.
+Random things and current miscellany, written by Dina and no machines.

-BOOKS I’m currently reading (or listening to) and working with:
+Books I’m currently reading (or listening to) and working with:

 “The AI-Driven Leader” (Geoff Woods)